Tayokanch/MLOPS_JOURNEY/DEVOPS/Web_Server/Apache_WebService.md

 -  <**/etc/httpd/conf/httpd.conf**>: This  the configuration file.
 Inside this file we do the following:
 -  1. **Listen 80**: Write this line in the **/etc/httpd/conf/httpd.conf** to set the port which Apache is listening to
 -
--  2. **DocumentRoot "/var/www/htm/**: Write this line in the **/etc/httpd/conf/httpd.conf** to defines the location where the static content is stored. e.g images and static files
+-  2. `DocumentRoot /var/www/html/`: Write this line in the **/etc/httpd/conf/httpd.conf** to defines the location where the static content is stored. e.g images and static files

 -  3. **sudo mv /opt/directory_of_files/* /var/www/html/** : To Move all the static file and Images to there /dir to **/var/www/html/** where Apache can see and have access to them